isikdogan/utimelapse/README.md

-# UTimelapse a tool for creating high quality timelapse videos
+### UTimelapse: a tool for creating high quality timelapse videos

+---

 This is a tool that aims to create high quality videos without requiring high-end equipment.
 The tool deals with three main problems that are encountered in timelapse photography: camera shake, flickering, and single-frame artifacts.